If you want to win in football, you need a good quarterback. In baseball, you’re only as good as that day’s starting pitcher.

 The goalie’s impact on hockey betting

 The discrepancy in goaltending stats might seem small, but there’s a tangible effect.
 Good goaltending leads to winning hockey games, while poor goaltending can cost you games and spots in the standings.
-When learning how to bet on hockey, make sure to factor in goaltending.
+When learning how to bet on hockey, or making NHL player prop bets, make sure to factor in goaltending.

 Backing a poor goaltender is not ideal for your betting outcomes (unless you’re betting the over, perhaps …).
 Just like a quarterback or a starting pitcher, an NHL goaltender has a tremendous impact on the outcome of every game.